AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "Why no-upload planning tools needs human judgment in the loop" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Human judgment: no-upload planning tools" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step